brikrey67/rails-views/readme.md

 Today, we're going to dive deeper into the why and how of "The Rails Way" for each of the major components of the MVC structure.

-**Models** and migrations give us a systematic, iterable way to organize, store, retrieve, and modify a database, using ActiveRecord as an interface (ORM) to map our database tables to objects in Ruby.
+ActiveRecord **Models** and migrations give us a systematic, iterative way to organize, store, retrieve, and modify a database.
+ActiveRecord gives us an interface (ORM) to map (or translate) our database tables to our model objects in Ruby.

 Whereas the models normally provide a way to encapsulate business logic and data, **Views & Controllers** are responsible for telling us what to do and how to display that data.